- On August 1, 2017

 Closer to the river here you find more thickets and woodlands, the Swallow-tailed and Red-throated bee-eaters particularly in the Nyamusika cliffs woodland, Pied, Giant and malachite kingfisher, Francolin, Hornbills, Grey heron, Hamerkop, Shrikes, Flycatchers, Cuckoos, Woodpeckers, Crombecs and Warblers, Ducks, Geese, Stilts and Plovers.

-Murchison falls main birding attraction is the Shoebill stock that is commonly sighted during dry season that is from January to March hence making a great Bird watching trip.
+Murchison falls main birding attraction is the Shoebill stock that is commonly sighted during dry season that is from January to March hence making a great 7 days Bird watching trips.
 Short treks starting from Mubako junction or Sambiya river lodge that are both located on the southern bank and nature walks along the northern bank from Paraa will enable you experience the best birding sessions in Murchison Falls.

 For more information about Birding safaris in Uganda and Rwanda, kindly contact our office by email: [email protected] or phone call at: +256 776 660 918/ +256 751 646 578